nutanix/nutanix.ansible/examples/ndb/README.md

 ## Usage
 Below we will discuss usage of various NDB modules.

-First, we need to configure NDB setup details in the plabook.
+First, we need to configure NDB setup details in the playbook.
 This can be done either by using module_defaults or in each individual tasks.

 ```yaml
 ---